cchauve/AGO-pipeline/README.md

 # AGO, a Pipeline for Ancestral Gene Orders Reconstruction

+AGO is a tool aimed at creating pipelines of existing bioinformatics tools for reconstructing ancestral gene orders from extant gene orders and homologous gene families, in a phylogenetic context.

 ## Overview

-AGO is a tool aimed at creating a pipeline of existing bioinformatics tools for reconstructing ancestral gene orders from extant gene orders and homologous gene families, in a phylogenetic context.

 AGO is based on the general methodology described in <a href="https://doi.org/10.1007/978-1-4471-5298-9_4">Duplication,